top of page

 THE FAITH OF THE PARENTS

 1) Children are baptized based upon the faith of their parents, which places the responsibility upon the parents for bringing up the child in the Catholic faith.
+Preparation for the sacraments is a family focused process at St. Paul Catholic Church.
+If you are not regularly attending Mass or have fallen away from the practice of your faith, you can change that now!
 The mothers and fathers of children to be baptized are the primary religious educators of their children.
 Children learn to trust and love God, to love others, to do good and avoid evil from their parents.
 Parents should pray with their children in their home so that prayer becomes a natural part of home life and a daily routine.

 2) Parents of children to be baptized are expected to be committed to the formal religious education of their children.
 Through our Religious Education Program, children learn about the beliefs of the Church and are prepared for the reception of the Sacraments.